 What is the IQR and why is it important?

 The IQR (Interquartile Range) is a measure of statistical dispersion, representing the middle 50% of your data.
 It’s calculated as the difference between the third quartile (Q3) and the first quartile (Q1).
 The IQR is useful for understanding the spread of your data and identifying potential outliers.
-(See Also: How To Calculate Percentage Of Checkboxes In Google Sheets)
+(See Also: How Do I Search A Google Sheet)

 How do I find the quartiles in Google Sheets?